finos/symphony-wdk/docs/reference.md

 [headers](#headers) | String | No |

 _nb: For multipart/form-data content type requests, the body should be provided as a key/value object.
 For other content types, it can be provided as String in JSON format._
+_nb: For a JSON api, the response can be processes in subsequent activities in SWADL using the utility function [json()](#utility-functions)

 Output | Type |
 ----|----|